-- 5.1 With respect to the comments of St Asaph City Council, Officers believe the proposal has been given serious consideration and that the case for removal of the tree meets the relevant tests.
+- 5.1 With respect to the comments of St Asaph City Council on the original application, and their request to seek independent advice, the proposal has been given serious consideration, and it is considered that the case for removal of the tree meets the relevant tests.
 A condition can be attached relating to a replacement tree. - 5.2 It is the opinion of Officers that the proposal should be granted.